rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 They are expensive: components, all the time you spent getting things just right, avionics, reloadable motor hardware, etc.
 And, the whole point of flying a rocket is to get it back and do it again.

-In the late 90s/early 00s I used two methods of tracking:
+In the late 90s and early 00s I used two methods of tracking:

 - A 440MHz beacon made by Adept (now out of business; the beacon also required a HAM radio license, scanner, and directional gain antenna)
 - GPS telemetry